Diploma Programme in Customs and Supply Chain Compliance

 Dr Ferdinand Jaspers

 Ferdinand Jaspers is programme director at the Erasmus Centre for Entrepreneurship.
-His teaching and consultancy activities focus on business modelling and lean startup.
-Based on his expertise at the intersection of strategy, innovation, and entrepreneurship, he teaches courses and provides masterclasses, workshops and boot camps on corporate entrepreneurship, new business development, and entrepreneurial start-up and growth.
-With a rigorous academic perspective, Ferdinand draws upon and helps you move beyond approaches such as customer development and lean startup, business modelling, and effectuation.
+His teaching and consultancy activities focus on innovation leadership.
+Based on his expertise at the intersection of strategy, innovation and entrepreneurship, he teaches courses, masterclasses and boot camps on corporate entrepreneurship, innovation excellence and entrepreneurial culture.
+With a rigorous academic perspective, Ferdinand helps entrepreneurs move beyond approaches such as lean start-up, design thinking, business modelling and effectuation.
+Together with experts from DSM and ING, Ferdinand founded the ECE Innovation Leadership executive programme.
 He holds a PhD from RSM.

 10% discount for alumni from Erasmus University Rotterdam and RSM.
 More information about the discount.

 Our general terms and conditions apply when you register for an open programme.
 Please review them to learn more about our policies for cancellation, deferral and substitution.